GP-Stanley/tech264-cloud-linux/scripting/learning_linux.md

 chmod +x file.txt
 ```

-By understanding and managing file ownership and permissions, you can better control who can access and modify files, which is crucial for maintaining a secure system.
+By understanding and managing file ownership and permissions, you can better **control who can access and modify files**, which is crucial for maintaining a secure system.

 ---